-Seller shall, at Seller's expense and at the direction of Buyer, immediately repair, replace, or otherwise correct any defective or nonconforming Products and/or Services/workmanship discovered within the maximum time permitted by law, which shall be no less than two years from the later of: (a) the date of acceptance of such Products and/or the provision of Services or (b) the date the defective or nonconforming Products and/or Services were discovered by Buyer.
+Seller shall, at Seller's expense and at the direction of Buyer, immediately repair, replace, or otherwise correct any defective or nonconforming Products discovered within the maximum time permitted by law, which shall be no less than two years from the later of: (a) the date of acceptance of such Products or (b) the date the defective or nonconforming Products were discovered by Buyer.
 This remedy is in addition to all other remedies available to Buyer in law or in equity.

 16. Insurance Coverage.

 Seller shall maintain the following insurance in full force and effect during the Term: